Welcome to St.Mary’s Churchyard

 There is a leaflet to introduce the churchyard to you which can be found at the back of St.Mary’s Church.

 The churchyard is an important aspect of the life of our community and it is one of the few churchyards in the area that remain open to burials and interment of ashes.
 The Parochial Church Council would like to keep the churchyard open as long as possible so that burials and interment of ashes can continue.
-In 2015 the Consistory Court of the Diocese approved our proposals for a new Memorial Garden.
-We are now in the process of raising money for the new Memorial Garden in 2016.
-Further information can be found on the Memorial Garden Page.
+In 2015 the Consistory Court of the Diocese approved our proposals for a new Garden of Remembrance.
+Money was raised during the course of 2016.
+The Garden of Remembrance was opened and dedicated in July 2017.
+Further information can be found on the here.

 FRIENDS OF THE CHURCHYARD

 The Churchyard is managed as the church garden by the Parochial Church Council with the help of volunteers from the congregation and community.
 The ‘FRIENDS OF ST.MARY’S CHURCHYARD’ meet for a working party to keep it tidy on the third Saturday morning of each month during March – October from 9.30am – noon.
 Why not bring your gardening tools and join us in the fellowship of caring for the churchyard?
 Those who have the graves of loved ones in the church yard find the ‘friends’ to be a great source of encouragement and friendship.
 Please see the bottom of this page for a list of the forthcoming dates.